-In reality, there are actually a number of reasons why leads might appear in the Leads reporting dashboard and not in your autoresponder:-
+In reality, there are actually a number of reasons why leads might appear in the Leads reporting dashboard and not in your autoresponder:

-- Double opt in - Thrive Leads counts conversions as soon as the form is submitted whereas most autoresponder services require double opt-in confirmation before the lead is registered.
+- Double opt-in - Thrive Leads counts conversions as soon as the form is submitted whereas most autoresponder services require double opt-in confirmation before the lead is registered.
 Double opt-in means that the autoresponder sends an email to the subscriber asking them to confirm the subscription before the conversion is recorded.

 Obviously, it's quite common for people who sign up to not confirm by email.
 Maybe the subscriber used an incorrect email address, the email is getting blocked by a spam house or they just simply changed their mind about subscribing when the email landed in their inbox.
 If any of the above occurs, the conversion would still show in Thrive Leads but no in the autoresponder.

-- Server time differences - The time of your server is probably different to that of the time of the server that your autoresponder is using, therefore producing a daily report in both places will not be for the same period of time leading to a mismatch in the numbers.
+- Server time differences - The time of your server is probably different from that of the time of the server that your autoresponder is using, therefore producing a daily report in both places will not be for the same period of time leading to a mismatch in the numbers.

-- Client Side Validation - Thrive Leads allows you to add validation to ensure that the data you're receiving is correct.
+- Client-Side Validation - Thrive Leads allows you to add validation to ensure that the data you're receiving is correct.
 For instance, you can add "required fields" or a check to make sure that the email address is a valid one.

-Without these checks, it's possible for people to submit empty fields that will be registered as a conversion - of course your autoresponder will refuse those leads, even though in Thrive Leads they will be registered as a conversion.
+Without these checks, it's possible for people to submit empty fields that will be registered as a conversion - of course, your autoresponder will refuse those leads, even though in Thrive Leads they will be registered as a conversion.

 The easy way to make sure this doesn't happen is to set up validation parameters in the control panel when you connect to your autoresponder.